-The professional guidelines developed by the USDA under the HHFKA also include minimum standards for staff development or annual training of food-service team members, including directors.
-(This is described in the regulations as “minimum required annual continuing education/training for school nutrition program directors” and also “proposed continuing education/training standards for school nutrition program staff.”)
-Directors are supposed to undertake a minimum of 15 hours of continued training; managers should receive 12 hours; and other employees working at least 20 hours a week should have 8 hours of training.
-In addition, food-service directors in every district, no matter its size, should maintain a minimum of 8 hours of food-safety training that is renewed every three years.
+The Professional Standard for minimum required annual training is an excellent addition to school nutrition programs and will help support more efficient and well informed teams who will be better able to support their school communities in a recognizable, consistent and professional manner.
+In addition to the guide the USDA created a searchable database for district to find free or low cost training resources organized in the four areas of; nutrition, operations, administration and communications/marketing.
+They have also created a tracking tool to assist the districts or a district could create its own.
+Directors are supposed to undertake a minimum of 12 hours of continued annual training; managers should receive 10 hours; and other employees working at least 20 hours a week should have 6 hours of training and employees working less than 20 hours per week, 4 hours.
+In addition, food-service directors in every district, no matter its size, would need to have at least 8 hours of food safety training within five years prior to hire or within 30 days of hire.
 Though the guidelines recommend food-safety training for all food-service employees, we would advise you to train as many staff as possible for formal manager-level certification training, so that they can in turn train other employees.
 Particularly in larger districts, having one or more members of the management team certified as ServSafe trainers lowers the cost of certified food-safety training and makes it easier to train and recertify staff in ServSafe procedures.
 This also makes it easier to develop customized resources and standard operating procedures that suit your operational model.

-Staff development is an essential component of overall program success.
-It prepares employees for advancement within the organization, which makes your department an attractive employment option for motivated workers.
-The content in our Multimedia Training area can be shared for use when developing training sessions for your team.
+Staff development is an essential component of overall program success and we are excited that the HHFKA supports this vision.
+Staff development prepares employees for advancement within the organization, which makes your department an attractive employment option for motivated workers.
+We have included videos and webinars that can be shared for use when developing training sessions for your team.

 Register to Download The Lunch Box Tools